DevCapta1n/Spotify-Statistics/README.md

 Database Schema:
 ![image info](./static/images/Statify.jpeg)
-The Statify database has only one table which is the users table.
-The table is represented in it's Flask SQLAlchemy syntax because that is the primary way it is written.
+The table is represented the same way it is defined, in it's Flask SQLAlchemy.

 The API being used for this site is the Spotify API.
 I will only use three parts of the api: authorization, personalization, and user profile.

 The endpoint for the personalization part of the API is https://api.spotify.com/v1/me/top/{type} and the link to the docs is https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-users-top-artists-and-tracks.